ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 A multilog can be seen as a _[tree](https://en.wikipedia.org/wiki/Tree_(data_structure))-like_ index.
 The multilog itself is a log—or the root of the tree—which leads to other logs.
 These other logs are called _sublogs_, and each sublog has many leaves.
 Each leaf corresponds to some message.
-What type of message is stored depends on the particular type of data being indexed by the multilog in question (all follow messages by `<peer>`, for example).
+What type of message is stored depends on the particular type of data being indexed by the multilog in question (i.e. all `type:contact` messages, all messages by `<peer>`, etc.).

 This multilog tree can then be thought of as having a depth of 2: